with custom extensions

 """

 Rule that fails if if the html file contains 'bad'.
-This is just an exemple, in
+This is just an example, in

 reality it's much simpler to do that with "pattern rule".